kratisto/docs/pages/network/bgp_service/bgp_service_config/guide.en-gb.md

 #### BFD Configuration

-***This configuration below is a suggested setup to improve BGP convergence time between RS and edges over vRack.***
+***The configuration below is a suggested setup to improve BGP convergence time between RS and edges over vRack.***

 ```bash
 bfd